thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 For PSK use, endpoints SHOULD use (EC)DHE to achieve forward secrecy; PSK-only SHOULD be avoided unless the application can tolerate the loss of forward secrecy.

-# Authentication and Integrity-only Cipher Suites

-For a few, very specific Industrial IoT use cases {{?RFC9150}} defines two cipher suites that provide data authenticity, but not data confidentiality.
-For details and use constraints, defer to {{?RFC9150}} (especially {{Section 9 of RFC9150}}).
-Implementations might not support these suites; deployments should not assume availability.
-This document does not add new guidance beyond {{?RFC9150}}.
-Profiling the use of authentication- and integrity-only cipher suites is out of scope for this specification.

 # Keep-Alive